-Furthermore, the Company will need to recruit new executives and highly qualified scientific personnel in order to develop its activities as and when it expands into areas which require supplementary skills such as manufacturing, marketing, clinical support, reimbursement and regulatory affairs.
+Furthermore, the Company will need to recruit highly qualified staff in order to develop its activities as and when it expands into areas which require supplementary skills such as manufacturing, marketing, clinical support, reimbursement and regulatory affairs.

 The Company is competing with other companies, research bodies and academic institutions in order to recruit and retain highly qualified scientific, technical and management personnel.
 As this competition is very intense, the Company may not be able to attract or retain key personnel in conditions that are acceptable from an economic point of view.